 A Scottish Fruit Slice (or whatever you like to call it such as a Fly's Cemetery or even by the English names- Sly or Cheats Cake) is a sweet bake that features a moist dried fruit filling, flavoured lightly with spices and baked sandwiched between two layers of crispy, buttery soft short-crust pastry.

 The curious different names given to this tasty pie such as Squashed Fly Pie refers to the dried fruit filling which is usually currants, raisins, or sultanas, which are said to resemble dead flies.
-The fruit slice is traditionally cut into squares or rectangles and is said to resembles a cemetery or graveyard.
+The fruit slice is traditionally cut into squares or rectangles and is said to resemble a cemetery or graveyard.

 However, the English version Sly Pie or Cheat's Pie dates much further back with a mention in the book Glossary of Yorkshire Words [1855] stating that the fly pie has the unusual name because it looks plain and unremarkable on the outside yet once the surprisingly tasty filling is bitten into, the cheat is uncovered!